dakotaw/heatmap_spoofer/README.md

 # github-spoofer

-Little script for arbitrarily pushing code to Github to keep your heatmap active.
+A little throwaway script for arbitrarily pushing code to Github to keep your heatmap active because tech recuiters care wayyyy too much about your heatmap.